A3Wasteland/Release_Files/readme.md

 A3Wasteland Files
 =================

-This repository is where files and eventually PBOs related to A3Wasteland are published.
+This repository is where files and PBOs related to A3Wasteland are published.